 Despite being a relatively plain-looking plant compared to other flowers, Southernwood has earned a complex set of meanings that give it symbolic value today.

 Southernwood only produces two flower colors depending on the variety.
-White flowers carry a general symbolism of purity, peace, healing, clarity, and even holiness.
+White flowers carry a general symbolism of purity, peace, healing, clarity, and even holiness in the language of flowers.
 Yellow and cream-colored blooms convey the meaning of joy, growth, youthfulness, fun, and exuberance.

 The Cultural Significance of Southernwood Flowers

 As a herb long used for medicinal and ceremonial purposes, it’s no wonder Southernwood has developed symbolic use as well.

 On the most practical level, planting Southernwood in an orchard can help repel insects and protect the trees.
 This has evolved into a more general meaning of protection, healing, and good health shared by multiple cultures.